sash-mt5/bybit-official-api-docs/en/websocket.md

 ws.send('{"op": "subscribe", "args": ["orderBookL2_25.BTCUSD"]}');

 // Response content format
-// NOTE: After subscribe succeed,the first response's type is snapshot , the following responses's type are all delta
+// NOTE: After a successful subscribe response, the first response's type is snapshot, while the following responses's type are all delta

-//snapshot type format，the data is ordered by price,from buy to sell {
+//snapshot type format.
+The data is ordered by price, from buy to sell {
      "topic":"orderBookL2_25.BTCUSD",
      "type":"snapshot",